O365/python-o365/README.md

 You can also write to any excel online.

 To work with excel files, first you have to retrieve a `File` instance using the OneDrive or Sharepoint functionallity.

+The scopes needed to work with the `WorkBook` and Excel related classes are the same used by OneDrive.

 This is how you update a cell value: